 We have been flying for nearly an hour and it’s time to head back to the headquarters.
 However, just before pointing ourselves there, Stephan takes us to the Curaçao Cruise Port Terminal in Otrobanda to blow me away with a very surreal perspective of a gigantic cruise ship leaving the port with hundreds of people on deck and balconies.
 We were waving at each other.
 This unique angle was like a scene out of the movies!

 During flight I express my enthrallment, and it’s great to hear the same excitement reciprocated by a crew that flies here on a regular basis.
 Without a doubt, they love what they do but I hope I didn’t blow out their eardrums squealing with enthusiasm!
 What an uplifting experience and I’m so impressed with the precision and handling of this aircraft!
-I look forward to joining this crew on another helicopter adventure soon!
+I look forward to another helicopter ride soon!